rech/abacus/README.md

 ## Status

+Is Abacus ready to be used?
+Yes indeed.

+Abacus currently runs 638 unit tests with each build and has complete test coverage over both 32-bit and 64-bit floating point precision (`float` and `double`).

 One goal of the project is for Abacus to consistently support mathematical operations and data types for more than just `float` and `double` precision numbers.
 Abacus is being built to provide it's own implementations for various fixed point number formats and additional floating point number formats: